 There are now multiple ransomware attacks every minute—and those are just the ones reported.
 It's no longer 'if,' but 'when.'
-Are you ready?

 Did You Know?